clarte53/GaussianSplattingVRViewerUnity/README.md

 Press one `Grip` button fo the VR controllers to rotate and move the scene.

 Press both `Grip` buttons to scale the scene.
-A line wil appear between the two controllers to materialize a ruler that can help scaling the model properly.
+A line will appear between the two controllers to materialize a ruler that can help scaling the model properly.

 The `Joystick` on the left controller can be used to translate in the scene.
 For example, push the joystick forward to fly in the direction pointed by the controller.